Grate-Oracle-Lewot/GrateCrystal/README.md

 Again, above my skill level.
 It also has some requirements like variable-width font and certain pixel restrictions on Pokémon icons, and I don't really want to deal with all that.

+# Why not unique icons for every Pokémon?

+While I have added some icons, I find a limited selection of them to be rather charming.
+I'm particularly proud of using Chansey's icon for Kangaskhan, because of the belly pouch.
+That kind of choice feels artistic to me.

 # Why did you use THIS beta mon instead of THAT one?

 Along with personal preference, I prioritized the ones that could most reasonably be given unique type combinations (unique within this hack, that is), thus allowing for wider type variety overall.